 Here is a snapshot of the vital information for the applicants

 Video Essay (Required)The video essay provides an applicant the ability to demonstrate in their own words who they are and what they bring to the Broad MBA program.
 In addition, the video essay is an interactive way to complete an essay in a relatively short period of time.
-Each applicant will complete a short video essay question with two minutes to respond to each question.
-Please use the STAR interview response format when responding to the questions
+Each applicant will complete two short video essay questions with two minutes to respond to each question.

 Once the question is asked, there will be a five-second delay to respond.
 The question will appear on the screen for reference.

 The question response does not need to take the entire two minutes.
 If you have time remaining once complete, click on the “stop recording” button to end the recording.

 Please be concise with your response.
 The recording will automatically stop after two minutes.
 There will be an option to re-record your response once.

 We estimate the video essays will take 5-15 minutes to complete – which includes time for set-up and answering all the questions.